Jinjinov/Hardware.Info/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Provide minimalistic example code for this issue.
 You can:
 - create a new project and apply the minimum required code to reproduce in the issue.
 Host the project on GitHub.
-- provide exact steps to reproduce this isse.
+- provide exact steps to reproduce this issue.

 This issue will be closed if:
 - the project you share is too complex.